Memory / Imagination

-Art fills the void between our memory and imagination.
+Art lives in the space between our memory and imagination.

 Recorded November 9, 2016, these solo guitar improvisations reflect on the fight for social justice in America, not just through this election cycle, but issues that have been relevant for generations and have an impact felt across the world.
 The music is contemplative, dark, and vulnerable, but offers glimmers of hope and perseverance.